nf-core/pixelator/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

+> **_NOTE:_** When using relative paths in the samplesheet these will be resolved against the parent dir of the samplesheet.
+This makes a directory of files together with a samplesheet with relative paths relocatable

 ## Running the pipeline

 The typical command for running the pipeline is as follows: